JetBrains/jpa-buddy-documentation/installation-guide/installation-guide.md

     <td>Yes</td>
   </tr>
   <tr>
-    <td>What if a developer leaves a company?</td>
+    <td>What if a developer leaves the company?</td>
     <td>The license leaves with them</td>
-    <td>The license stays within company and can be assigned to another developer</td>
+    <td>The license remains with the company and can be reassigned to another developer</td>
   </tr>
 </tbody>
 </table>

 ### Educational And Discounted Licenses

-All features of JPA Buddy remain free for academic use (teachers, students, classroom assistance) as well as training courses, coding schools and bootcamps.
+All JPA Buddy features remain free for academic use (teachers, students, classroom assistance) as well as training courses, coding schools and bootcamps.
 To get it, you need to confirm the special status of your JetBrains account.
 To do so, scroll through the <a href="https://plugins.jetbrains.com/plugin/15075-jpa-buddy/pricing" target="_blank">Pricing page</a> and follow the "Learn more..." link.

 ![discounted-licenses](img/discounted-licenses.jpeg)